amuzil/docs/docs/magus/skills/forms.md

 *Multikey:* Left click.

 ### Force

 *Potential Effect:* Apply generic force in a direction.
-Used with S, or `back`, results in a block effect.

 #### Usage
 *VR:* Hold down the block button and move the controller to meet a projectile.
 Other effects can be gotten by crossing your arms over your chest.

-*Multikey:* Right click.
+*Multikey:* Right click and hold.

 *Note:* This could be used in a Sekiro/Elden Ring-esque timed parry system.